Franklin-Griffin/Python-Libraries/README.md

 # Python-Libraries
-A little experiment with some of the many fun libraries on Python
+A complitation of a few of the many fun libraries in Python Code examples for:
+- Sending emails
+- Working with a computer's GUI
+- Sending GET/POST requests to a website
+- Unit testing